mongodb/docs/source/includes/fact-project-delete-criteria.rst

 .. note::

-   You can delete a project only if there are no :ref:`Online Archives <manage-online-archive>` for the clusters in the project.
+   You can delete a project only if there are no :ref:`Online Archives <online-archive-overview>` for the clusters in the project.